Writing Plugins

 const users = db.collection('users');

-const result1 = await users.find({ age: { $gt: 30 } }); // This query is executed
+const result1 = await users.find({ age: { $gt: 30 } }); // Executed

-const result2 = await users.find({ age: { $gt: 30 } }); // This query uses the cache
+const result2 = await users.find({ age: { $gt: 30 } }); // From cache

 How It Works